 - Obtain Letter of Support (OPTIONAL): If submitted, Letter/s of support should add pertinent information about your application.
 Please refrain from including letters of support which may clearly be biased in their support of your application, e.g. from an entity or individual financially benefitting from your application or grant award.

-- Fill out the CEAP 2021 Application (REQUIRED - links below) and send it with the above supporting documents to submit your full Application!
+- Fill out the CEAP Application (Link will be provided once available for 2022) and send it with the above supporting documents to submit your full Application!

 Mail: VAAFM CEAP Program, 116 State Street, Montpelier, VT 05620-2901